Simple Ways to Recover from Injury or Surgery

 close up of walking down a road in sports shoes

-Another physician blogger, Kristin Prentiss Ott, M.D., asked her physical therapist friend Dr. Carolyn Dolan to write a guest post on her blog, Blog Therapy.
-I want to share it with you.
+Another physician blogger, Kristin Prentiss Ott, M.D., asked her physical therapist friend Dr. Carolyn Dolan to write a guest post on her blog.
+In this post I summarized the information.
+Unfortunately, neither the post nor the blog are still online.
+However I found this podcast by Dr. Dolan.

 Move often and safely.